-If it seems cancer treatment has left you feeling forgetful or you’re having trouble concentrating, don’t despair — you’re not imaging it, and you’re not alone.
+If it seems cancer treatment has left you feeling forgetful or you’re having trouble concentrating, don’t despair — you’re not imagining it, and you’re not alone.
 You might be feeling a side effect known as chemo brain.

 Physicians have fancy, official sounding names for the effects patients report during and after chemotherapy, like cancer treatment-related cognitive impairment, but most cancer patients simply call it chemo brain.